 The proposed project consists of a single building, site improvements, and underground utility connections.
-The proposed building would be three to four stories in height (36-45 feet) and provide 124,372 gross square feet (gsf) and 91,094 assignable square feet (asf) of building space.
-The proposed building would include one two-bedroom apartment unit with two beds, 102 two-bedroom apartment units with four beds each, 17 four-bedroom apartment units with four beds each, nine studio apartments reserved for resident advisors with one bed each, and one apartment reserved for the resident director with one bed.
-Overall, the proposed project would include 130 apartment units providing a total of 488 beds.
+The proposed building would be three to four stories in height (36-56 feet) and provide 130,231 gross square feet (gsf) and 103,532 assignable square feet (asf) of building space.
+The proposed building would include a mix of two-bedroom apartment units with two beds, two-bedroom apartment units with four beds, two-bedroom double occupancy apartments, four-bedroom single occupancy apartment units, nine studio apartments reserved for resident advisors with one bed each, and one apartment reserved for the resident director with one bed.
+Overall, the Project would provide a total of 488 beds.